aws-samples/prisma-lambda-cdk/README.md

   * Replace `DATABASE_ENGNIE` to `postgres` and `DATABASE_PORT` to `5432` (or a port number you use)
 * [`lib/construct/database.ts`](lib/construct/database.ts)
   * Set `engine` to a postgres version you want to use
     * Please refer to [class `AuroraPostgresEngineVersion` document](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_rds.AuroraPostgresEngineVersion.html) for the available values
+  * Set Database parameter group for closing idle connection ([`idle_session_timeout`](https://www.postgresql.org/docs/current/runtime-config-client.html#GUC-IDLE-SESSION-TIMEOUT))

 **NOTE**: Not all the combination of DB instance types and DB engines are supported in Amazon Aurora.
 Please check [Supported DB engines for DB instance classes](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/Concepts.DBInstanceClass.html#Concepts.DBInstanceClass.SupportAurora) and set `instanceType` accordingly.